491st Attack Squadron: Organized Reserves

-The 492d Bombardment Squadron was authorized in the Organized Reserves in March 1924.
-It was activated at Sand Point Airport, Washington in the Ninth Corps Area the following January and assigned to the 349th Bombardment Group.
+The first 491st Bombardment Squadron was authorized in the Organized Reserves in March 1924.
+It was organized at Sand Point Airport, Washington in the Ninth Corps Area the following January and assigned to the 349th Bombardment Group.
 The squadron was only nominally manned before it was inactivated in the spring of 1937.
-Along with all other United States Army Air Corps Organized Reserve units, it was disbanded in May 1942.
-In August 1958 it was reconstituted and consolidated with the 492d Bombardment Squadron, Medium.
+It was disbanded in May 1942.
+In August 1958 it was reconstituted and consolidated with the 491st Bombardment Squadron, Medium.